 "Overload" (or input clipping) is the moment a phono preamp's first gain stage runs out of room.
 When that happens, peaks get flattened and you'll hear it as harshness, grain, splashy cymbals, or a kind of "strained" sound that shows up most on loud cuts and hotly mastered records.
 Unlike mistracking, overload can still sound clean-ish at low levels-then suddenly ugly on peaks.

-Why it surprises people: cartridge output specs are usually quoted at a standardized 1 kHz test tone and a specific groove velocity.
-Real music isn’t a steady test tone, and real records can have short bursts that are meaningfully higher than the published number.
-That’s why two setups that look “fine on paper” can behave very differently with the same phono stage.
+Why it surprises people: cartridge output specs are usually quoted at a standardized 1kHz test tone and a specific groove velocity.
+Real music isn't a steady test tone, and real records can have short bursts that are meaningfully higher than the published number.
+That's why two setups that look "fine on paper" can behave very differently with the same phono stage.

 This calculator estimates headroom by comparing your cartridge's published output voltage to your phono preamp's published max input or input sensitivity (when available), and it reports an overload margin.
 More margin generally means more freedom from clipping on transients.
 Less margin means you're closer to the red line-especially if your records include hot cuts, loud orchestral peaks, or modern high-level pressings.

-If you’re troubleshooting distortion, a quick sanity check is: does the distortion change when you reduce the input gain (or switch the phono stage to a lower gain setting)?
+If you're troubleshooting distortion, a quick check is: does the distortion change when you reduce the input gain (or switch the phono stage to a lower gain setting)?
 If yes, overload is a strong candidate.
 If distortion remains the same, look next at cartridge alignment, tracking force, worn stylus, or a loading mismatch.
-Overload can also be “selective”: one record might be fine while another (with higher peak velocity) triggers clipping.
+Overload can also be "selective" where one record might be fine while another (with higher peak velocity) triggers clipping.

 Practical targets: as a rule of thumb, many listeners aim for roughly 10-20 dB of overload margin for comfort.
 That's not a hard law-some phono stages have generous internal headroom and some cartridges have conservative published output- but it's a useful way to think about risk.
 If you're consistently under that, consider using a lower-gain setting, a phono stage with a higher max input spec, or (for MC) adjusting step-up ratio/active gain so the first stage isn't being hammered.